 If you’re thoughtful in your communication, I truly value that and I thank you.
 It means a lot.

 I do want to make sure that you’re getting what you need as far as communication, so let’s discuss it.
 Each project and client has unique requirements – and so should that project’s communication protocols.

 If we’re talking about a task, just ask me.
 Let me know what needs to be done and the priority.
 I’m driven by the “why” behind the task – so let me know.
 I do my best work when I understand and the bigger picture.

 If we’re talking about implementing a new process or initiative – let’s talk about it.
 If it aligns with the goals and KPIs and fits in within the brand experience — this is what excites me.
 I love trying new things, testing and seeing how we can improve.
 Let’s go for it!

 I’ve experienced years of design critiques and feedback, I’ve found open communication lines to be most useful – a healthy back and forth.
-Pushback is a real thing if you don’t agree with my feedback I want to know.
+If you don’t agree with my feedback then let’s discuss it.
 Discussion and debate are healthy, and often essential to a project.
 I want to ensure that dialogue is open between us.

 When talking through a deliverable, I want it to be a safe space for whatever conversations need to happen.
 I want you to experience my feedback in a manner that is valuable for you.
 I want us to both feel valued and heard (because you can push back) – let’s create that space together.